The big 3 consulting firms: why McKinsey, BCG, and Bain are the most prestigious

 – “Lose a good amount of competitive proposals to McK and BCG.”

-How we can help you to get a job with McKinsey, BCG, and Bain
+How We Help you break into McKinsey, BCG, and Bain

 We have specialized in placing people from all walks of life with different backgrounds into top consulting firms both as generalist hires as well as specialized hires and experts.
 As former McKinsey consultants and interview experts, we help you by